Pruthvi-Raj-25/Pruthvi-Raj-25.github.io/README.md

 Here are some ideas to get you started:
 -->

+My name is Pruthvi Raj and I am a 3rd year BTech student, studying Engineering Science at IIT Hyderabad.
+I am passionate about technology and programming, and have experience in multiple programming languages such as C, C++ and Python.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...